siddhartha-gadgil/LeanAide/resources/JsonTemplate.md

 * **Observe**: A mathematical statement whose proof is a simple calculation or deduction hence can be omitted.
   * Additional fields:
     * **Statement**: the mathematical observation.
+    * The statement should be a CLAIM only, not containing justification or words like "therefore", "then", "hence" and "so".
+A statement saying that one claim holds because another claim holds should be split into two **observe**/**assert** statements.
 * **Assert**: A mathematical statement whose proof is a straightforward consequence of given results following some method.
   * Additional fields:
     * **Claim**: the mathematical claim being asserted, NOT INCLUDING proofs, justifications or results used.
 The claim should be purely a logical statement which is the *consequence* obtained.